aksommerville/egg2/etc/doc/metadata-format.md

 `incfgNames` is an index in strings:1 corresponding to the first char in `incfgMask`.
 Must be followed by as many buttons as you list, with a name for each.
 It's fine to omit button names.
 The configurer presents them visually.
 But it's an opportunity to say "Jump" instead of just "That button over there".

+`params` is for taking little bits of config from the user. eg if your metadata says `params=abc,def`, native users can provide `--abc=123 --def=leppard` and web users `?abc=123&def=jam`.
+You can read these out of the store during init, or whenever.
+Note that because we're using the store for this, they will persist if you don't clear it.
+Users can't override your private store fields this way, only ones you declare in metadata.
+The hope is we can use it for cool tricks like printing a QR code at GDEX, handing to the player, and they can scan it later to resume their saved game.
+Or as a level-select or debug toggle during development.